codefridaydotorg/JavaSQL/BaseTheory/InformationSecurity/README.md

 3. Transposition Cipher:Rearrange and Not Subsitute.

-    1. Columnar Transposition Technique: Push each letter into table
+    1. Columnar Transposition Technique:
+        1. Push each letter into a table.
+        2. Rearrange columns using keys.

+    2. Key Less Transposition Technique:
+        1. Alternate each letter in 2 rows.
+        2. Write 1st row letter before 2nd Row.

+*Steganography=>covert/secret writing*